Skip to Content

 Overview

-In 2022, the total consumption of antibacterial agents (ATC code J01) in Switzerland, which includes both hospital and outpatient care, amounted to 10.1 defined daily doses (DDD) per 1000 inhabitants per day.
-There had been a slight decline in overall antibiotic consumption in recent years, with a more significant decrease observed during the COVID-19 pandemic.
-However, by 2022, it had returned to approximately the same level as before the pandemic.
-Notably, about 85% of the total antibiotic consumption occurs in the outpatient sector.
+The total consumption of antibacterial agents (ATC code J01) in Switzerland for 2023, encompassing both hospital and outpatient care, was 10.8 defined daily doses (DDD) per 1,000 inhabitants per day.
+In recent years, there has been a slight decline in overall antibiotic consumption, with a more significant decrease observed during the COVID-19 pandemic.
+However, by 2023, consumption had returned to approximately the same levels as before the pandemic, or even higher.
+Notably, around 85% of total antibiotic consumption occurs in the outpatient sector.

 Switzerland displays varying patterns of antibiotic consumption in the outpatient sector, with higher rates seen in the French and Italian-speaking regions compared to the German-speaking region.